thomas-basham/bug-fix-arena/README.md

 **Live Demo:** [https://main.d3it84bzc6jetr.amplifyapp.com](https://main.d3it84bzc6jetr.amplifyapp.com)

-Open Source Bug Fix Arena is a developer-focused web app for discovering beginner-friendly open source issues, turning them into structured challenges, and building the workflow needed to ship a real fix.
+Bug Fix Arena is a developer-focused web app for discovering beginner-friendly open source issues, turning them into structured challenges, and building the workflow needed to ship a real fix.
 The current product stops short of full in-browser code execution on purpose.
 The MVP focuses on issue